Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/annotating_content.md

 ## Notation

 All URLs in this document are of the form `http://worker-base/endpoint`, where `http://worker-base` is the `host:port/context` of a deployed CES worker and `endpoint` is the specific worker call.
-For example, if your worker is deployed at `http://192.168.0.1/extractor-web` and this guide mentions `http://worker-base/extract`, then the URL for querying will be `http://192.168.0.1/extractor-web/extract`.
+For example, if the worker is deployed at `http://192.168.0.1/extractor-web` and this guide mentions `http://worker-base/extract`, then the URL for querying will be `http://192.168.0.1/extractor-web/extract`.

 ## Annotation request